 As a business, we recognize how incredibly lucky we are to call this beautiful place home.
 Fiordland National Park, Milford Sound and Stewart Island are close to our hearts and we feel an intrinsic connection to these wild places.
 We are fortunate to be able to operate here and enable our guests to experience these locations for themselves.

 Because of this connection, we understand the huge importance of contributing to the sustainability of our surroundings, both for us and for future generations.
-At Milford Helicopters, sustainability isn’t just a goal – it’s a way of life.
+At Milford Helicopters, sustainability isn’t just a goal – it’s a way of life, and because of this, the Tiaki Promise, sustainability and guardianship are at the forefront of everything we do.
 It’s always thinking about the steps we can take to help our community, preserve the environment and continue to improve our knowledge.

 Milford Helicopter is proud to support several charitable organisations and agencies, with a particular focus on children’s causes.
 We support the local Southern Stars Race Day Ramble, Heart Kids, Southland Regional Autism, Going Bananas, and the 900 Degrees Child Safety Handbook.

-In the same thread, we love to support local sports clubs like the Fiordland Squash Club and the Fiordland Hockey Tournament.
-We are also the title sponsor of the Fiordland Big 3 Hunting competition, held annually on Queens Birthday.
+In the same thread, we love to support local sports clubs like the Fiordland Squash club and the Fiordland Hockey Tournament.
+We are also the title sponsor of the Fiordland Big 3 hunting competition, held annually on Kings Birthday weekend in Te Anau.